realatharva15/vulnnet_internal_writeup/README.md

 ```
 now we will click on save, we can click on the `Run` button in order to trigger the shell.

-annd just like that, we have solved one of the most difficult most exhausting Easy level ctf on TryHackMe.
+and just like that, we have solved one of the most difficult most exhausting Easy level ctf on TryHackMe.
 Kudos to the creator!